 What Next For The Boy Wonder?

-Well he’s had an incredibly positive first year and I am delighted with the way many retailers have displayed him in their shops.
+Well, he’s had an incredibly positive start and I am delighted with the way many retailers have displayed him in their shops.
 From country estate farm shops to small independents to Centre Parc gift shops.
 All have done Douglas proud.
 Yet there is still SO much to achieve.

 Phase 1 & 2 are complete and Phase 3 – Douglas – The Grand Tour is on the design board as I type.
 In his time at The Little Dog, Douglas has been lucky enough to accompany Anna on a few work trips, absorbing new cultures, soaking up all the visual treats and always keeping one eye open for his missing wheels.
 He has been working on some art prints inspired by his travels and is looking forward to seeing what you think!